Nicofurix/LC-OS-Project/Full-LC-OS/README.md

 ## What's Here

 The full toolkit includes everything you need to run LC-OS across complex, multi-domain work.
-It builds on the [Minimal tier](../minimal/) and adds:
+It builds on the Minimal-LC-OS and adds:

 - **Worked examples** as separate files (so templates stay clean)
 - **Repair Protocol** — structured recovery when things break